rfo909/RForth/README.md

 instead.
 That would be hard to debug!

-_Note:_ It is not possible to redefine system words defined on the default global stack, as it exists below the PROTECT limit, which means it exists in Flash at runtime.
+_Note:_ It is not possible to redefine system words defined on the default global stack, as those exist below the PROTECT address limit, which means it exists in Flash at runtime.
 In that case a new word will be pushed on top of the dictionary, hiding the old.

 ### EMPTY-WORD